BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 ## FAIRification recipes

-Following an introduction to the FAIR Cookbook concepts, the workshop participants collaborated to develop three new FAIRification recipes, with one currently in private status: "Adding KE Component annotations in AOP-Wiki", "Metadata for cell-based assays using BAO", and "Setting up imaging based confocal screening".
+Following an introduction to the FAIR Cookbook concepts, the workshop participants collaborated to develop three new FAIRification recipes: "Adding KE Component annotations in AOP-Wiki", "Metadata for cell-based assays using BAO", and "Setting up imaging based confocal screening".
 These recipe drafts are designed to support the toxicology community in implementing FAIR principles in specific data contexts.

 <!-- [RS CAN THE OWNERS OF THE RECEPIES PERHAPS PROVIDE SOME MORE DETAILS HERE, WITH SUGGESTION: TOGETHER WITH A REFLECTION ON HOW EASY IT WAS TO ADOPT THE FAIR COOKBOOK PRINCIPLE IN THEIR WORK?] -->